Becoming You With Julie

 Chai is both art and science.
 I like mine bold and spiced, but others in my house prefer it milder.
 Your sweet spot might shift depending on your mood or the size of your mug.

-Less milk = stronger tea flavor
+• Less milk for a stronger chai flavor

-More milk = creamier and more mellow
+• More milk for creamier and more mellow

 Pumpkin Spice Chai Latte FAQs